medialab/minet/docs/cli.md

 Optional Arguments:
   --body-column BODY_COLUMN     Name of the CSV column containing html bodies.
+  --chunk-size CHUNK_SIZE       Chunk size for multiprocessing.
+Defaults to `1`.
   --encoding ENCODING           Name of the default encoding to use.
 If not
                                 given the command will infer it for you.
   --encoding-column ENCODING_COLUMN